EvotecIT/OfficeIMO/README.md

 ## Features

 Here's a list of features currently supported and those that are planned.
-It's not a closed list, more of TODO.
+It's not a closed list, more of TODO, and I'm sure there's more:

 - [x] Word basics
   - [x] Create